-25 Activities that Support Your Child in Math
+25 Everyday Activities that Support Math Skills

 Is math homework giving you a headache?
 Do you dread hearing the words, “I hate math!”
 While math may not appeal to some children, it is helpful to everyday living, and strong math skills can open doors to exciting jobs after graduation.
 This school year, build a positive outlook and help your children do better in math by showing them it can be interesting and fun.